basementuniverse/asobi/server/README.md

   // mode: 'free',

   /**
+   * Time limit (in seconds) for joining a game
+   *
+   * The game will start as soon as:
+   * - the time limit is reached (if the minimum number of players have joined)
+   * - the maximum number of players have joined
+   * - the minimum number of players have joined (if the time limit has been reached) *
+   * Set this to null to disable the join time limit */
+  joinTimeLimit: null,

+  /**
    * Time limit (in seconds) for each player turn
    *
    * If no move is made within this time limit, the game advances to the next turn